World Cup Scenarios: What Needs To Happen For Teams To Advance Out Of The Group Stage

-The final round of Group play in the 2018 FIFA World Cup began on Monday, with two irrelevant games between two teams who had already sewn up spots in the Knockout Stage, and two teams who were already destined to go home, playing in Group A. Group B, meanwhile, still has some significance.
-But for the other sixn groups, things aren’t necessarily quite so clear.
+The final round of Group play in the 2018 FIFA World Cup began on Monday, with two irrelevant games between two teams who had already sewn up spots in the Knockout Stage, and two teams who were already destined to go home playing in Group A. Group B, meanwhile, still has some significance.
+But for the other six groups, things aren’t necessarily quite so clear.

 Here, now, is a look at the various scenarios that may play out in the final round of Group play.